 Driving in Burkina Faso can be hazardous.
 Apart from the national highways, most roads are in poor condition and have insufficient lighting.
 There is also a risk of banditry and of colliding with stray livestock.
 Travelling by road outside Ouagadougou at night can be dangerous.
 Vehicles do not always use or have headlights.
 Many vehicles may be in poor mechanical condition.
 You should not leave marked roads or tracks and should carry sufficient drinking water for the arid conditions.
 For further advice on road safety, see our road travel page.

 You should always carry a legally certified copy of your passport's identification page.
-The Canadian Embassy in Ouagadougou (see below) provides a legal certification service.
+The Canadian Embassy in Ouagadougou (see Where to get help) provides a legal certification service.

 Please also refer to our general air travel page for information on aviation safety and security.

-When you are in Burkina Faso, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
-If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
+You are subject to the local laws of Burkina Faso, including ones that appear harsh by Australian standards.
+If you’re arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research local laws before travelling, especially for an extended stay.
+Research laws before travelling, especially for an extended stay.